drnsmith/SQLtoAPI-RBAC/README.md

 # **SQLtoAPI: Functional APIs with Role-Based Access Control from Postgres DB using NodeJS**

+## Description
+* The app uses the **pg** library for connecting to a PostgreSQL database.
+* It uses bcrypt for hashing passwords.
+* It defines a users model with several methods for creating and querying users in the database.
+The model is exported for use in other modules.

 ## **Motivation:**
 * Gaining practical experience developing SQL queries and APIs using NodeJS and Express.
 * Improving the knowledge of remote database connections and role-based access control.